 Because FinCen’s main responsibility is preventing international money laundering, drug-trafficking, and the financing of terrorist organizations, misfiling the FBAR can have some serious penalties.

 If you set it up, if you have control, if you have signature authority over the account, if it is your money, you need to report it.

 If you’re a US citizen with an offshore company, you also need to file Form 5471.

 You might try to pull some cute trick and use a nominee to create a convoluted company structure, but US tax laws look beyond the structure of the company.
 They focus instead on the actual substance of your business.

 The IRS has made it very clear that if you are the UBO, the company belongs to you.
 If you direct what happens in the company, if you put assets into the company and expect to receive them upon liquidation, the company belongs to you and you need to file Form 5471.

 They’ve covered all the bases.
-All of the old ideas and approaches from the 70’s and 80’s no longer exist.
-Claiming the money is someone else’s while you use a connected ATM to pay for groceries isn’t going to cut it.
+All of the old ideas and approaches from the ’70s and ‘80s no longer exist.
+Claiming that the money belongs to someone else while you use a connected ATM to pay for groceries isn’t going to cut it.